remp2020/remp2020.github.io/index.md

 Full changelog is available [here](https://github.com/remp2020/remp/releases/tag/3.3.0).

+Due to the changes in underlying framework, we were force to quickly release a hotfix for Mailer with some possibly breaking changes.
+See the changelog [here](https://github.com/remp2020/mailer-module/releases/tag/3.3.1).

 ### 03-Oct-2023: CRM release (2.10)

 This release brings performance and visual improvements.
 The notable are: